Oracle Java Audit: What CIOs and CFOs Must Know Now

 Why Oracle Is Auditing Java Now

-Oracle is turning up the heat on Java licensing audits for one simple reason: money.
-After decades of Java being free to use, Oracle changed the rules and is now aggressively monetizing Java’s ubiquity in enterprises.
+Oracle is intensifying its Java licensing audits for one simple reason: profit.
+After decades of Java being freely available, Oracle has changed the rules and is now aggressively monetizing Java’s ubiquity in enterprises.
+Read our complete guide to all Oracle Java licensing changes.

-Oracle’s Java licensing revenues have exploded – reportedly even surpassing its flagship database licensing revenue – and audits are the weapon driving this growth.
-Simply put, Oracle sees Java as a massive untapped revenue stream and is using audits to cash in.
+Oracle’s Java licensing revenues have reportedly exploded – even surpassing its flagship database licensing revenue – and audits are the driving force behind this growth.

 How Oracle Audits Java

 Oracle’s License Management Services (LMS) team has a well-honed playbook for Java audits.
-Triggers for a Java audit can include obvious signals like large volumes of Java downloads from Oracle’s website or installing Java updates without a subscription (especially patches released after 2019).
+Triggers for a Java audit can include obvious signals, such as large volumes of Java downloads from Oracle’s website or installing Java updates without a subscription (especially patches released after 2019).

 Oracle maintains download logs for years and will flag organizations that pull updates without paying.
 Lapsed Java licenses are another trigger – if you had an Oracle Java SE contract that wasn’t renewed after 2023, expect Oracle to come knocking.